 Perhaps you are trying to watch local Arab TV or fancy streaming your favorite series on Icflix.
 If it’s restricted to the UAE and you’re not there, you’ll be blocked.
 The same goes for Netflix.
 Though it is available in other countries, there may be programs or movies that aren’t shown in Dubai.
 Read our piece on the Netflix VPN ban for more on that.

 The reason for those blocks is license restrictions.
 To broadcast a show, the company must obtain a license for each country in which it wants to air it.
 Some programs may not be suitable for certain countries.
 For example, they may be in a particular language or there may not be enough demand for them.
 If Netflix is the thing you’re after, you can dive straight into our best VPN for Netflix article.

-Dangers of Using a UAE IP Address
+Dangers of Using UAE IP Addresses

 You should also keep in mind the risk of cybercrime.
 In 2016, Symantec reported that the UAE was the victim of the second highest number of cyberattacks in the Middle East.
 Another report by Norton Security showed that almost 4 billion dirham ($1 billion) had been stolen from victims in 2017.
 Check out our best VPN for UAE for more on the country.

 You should now know how to get an IP address in the UAE safely.
-For the best protection you should use a VPN because they have great security and your activities will be kept private.
+For the best protection, you should use a VPN because they have great security and your activities will be kept private.

-Any of our recommendations above will do the trick, but NordVPN is the best choice.
-It has four servers in the UAE and will get you into streaming services.
-The 30-day refund should give you enough time to try it.
+Any of our recommendations above will do the trick, but CyberGhost is the best choice.
+It has its VPN servers in the UAE and will get you into streaming providers.
+The 45-day refund window should give you enough time to try it.